-The following shows our cash earnings goals and actual achievement for 2018 for purposes of our annual bonus program:
+The following shows our cash earnings goals and actual achievement for 2019 for purposes of our annual bonus program:

-Threshold Target Maximum Actual \$1.606 billion \$2.142 billion \$2.570 billion \$2.463 billion
+Threshold Target Maximum Actual \$1.856 billion \$2.474 billion \$2.969 billion \$2.584 billion

 The compensation committee has discretion to make equitable adjustments to the cash earnings performance calculation to reflect effects of external events outside the control of our senior management group, such as unforeseen litigation or changes in accounting or taxation standards.
 Such adjustments may also reflect the effects of unusual or significant strategic events that are within the control of our senior management that were not contemplated at the time the goal was established and that were undertaken with an expectation of improving our long-term financial performance, such as acquisitions or strategic relationships.
-In 2018, the committee approved adjustments for certain non-performance items, such as deferred tax and foreign exchange fluctuation impacts, as well as related to our acquisition of NEX, consistent with prior practice.
+In 2019, the committee approved adjustments for certain non-performance items, such as deferred tax and foreign exchange fluctuation impacts, as well as certain one-time and integration-related costs associated with our acquisition of NEX, consistent with prior practice.